This post was last Updated on September 19, 2020

 We also found references online about a Namibian tour company called Southern Sky Safaris

 which is also said to organize private tours where some nudism can be included.

 When we traveled to Asia at the end of 2017 in search for nudist options, we made a huge mistake.
 More specifically when we visited Sri Lanka

-Our idea was pretty simple: both are Buddhist places, a religion which is know for its self development and for being quite open to other ideas and philosophies.
+Our idea was pretty simple: both are Buddhist places, a religion which is known for its self-development and for being quite open to other ideas and philosophies.
 Also, there’s currently a huge uprise of nude yoga

 .
 Yoga happens to come from Buddhism as well.
 When adding those two ideas, we figured that practicing nudism in Buddhist countries would be a walk in the park.

 Apparently the Buddhist idea considers the nude body indecent and something that should be covered by all means.
 Being nude just for the fun of it was no possibility and even forbidden by law.
 When we did decide to get naked at a Sri Lankan beach we knew that we had to be very careful because it could get us in serious trouble.